Marisol Alvarez Builla

 Gainesville, FL 32611

 Marisol Alvarez Builla is wife, mother of two, and a Certified Health Education Specialist (CHES) and public health professional dedicated to advancing occupational safety, prevention, and health education within the community and healthcare environments.
-Based in Gainesville, Florida, she serves as the Occupational Medicine Program Coordinator at the University of Florida, where she leads initiatives in needlestick prevention, bloodborne pathogen safety, and serves on the university’s Emergency, Safety, and Infection Control (ESIC) Committee.
-Marisol is currently developing a new needle stick prevention program aimed at improving safety standards for healthcare professionals—a project that highlights her commitment to innovation and evidence-based practice.
+Based in Gainesville, Florida, she serves as the Occupational Medicine Program Coordinator at the University of Florida, where she leads initiatives in needlestick prevention, bloodborne pathogen safety, and serves on the university’s Emergency, Safety, and Infection Control (ESIC) Committee and Emergency Planning Cohort CoOp.
+Marisol's current projects include developing a new needlestick prevention program aimed at improving safety standards for healthcare professionals and updating policies and procedures for UF's Emergency Preparedness plans—a project that highlights her commitment to innovation and evidence-based practice.
 Before stepping into her current role, Marisol gained extensive experience in healthcare education and program management.
-She previously served as a Program Director and faculty at Southeastern College, where she oversaw curriculum design and academic operations, and later as a Clinical Research Coordinator within the UF College of Medicine’s Department of Infectious Diseases and Global Medicine.
-Her diverse experience bridges clinical, academic, administrative, and leadership spheres, allowing her to contribute meaningfully to both research and applied public health practice.
-Marisol holds both a bachelor’s and master’s degree in Health Education and Behavior from the University of Florida, where she graduated with honors and served in multiple leadership roles, including President of UF’s School Health Interdisciplinary Program, Director of Programming for Eta Sigma Gamma (Alpha Lambda Chapter) Honor Society, President of Alpha Epsilon Lambda (Alpha Chapter) Honor Society which recognizes the top 1% of UF graduate and professional students, and is a member of UF's Tau Sigma (Delta Chapter) Honor Society.
-She will begin pursuing her Doctorate in Public Health at Samford University with a concentration in Health Management and Policy in January 2026.
-Driven by her passion for community wellness and preventive medicine, Marisol continues to advocate for safer healthcare practices and equitable access to quality health education.
+She previously served as a Program Director and faculty member at Southeastern College, where she took on oversight of clinical coordinator, curriculum design, and academic operations.
+Later, as a Clinical Research Coordinator within the UF College of Medicine’s Department of Infectious Diseases and Global Medicine.
+Her diverse experience bridged clinical, academic, administrative, and leadership spheres, allowing her to contribute meaningfully to both research and applied public health practice.
+Marisol holds both a bachelor’s and master’s degree in Health Education and Behavior from the University of Florida, where she graduated with honors and served in multiple leadership roles, including President of UF’s School Health Interdisciplinary Program, Director of Programming for Eta Sigma Gamma (Alpha Lambda Chapter) National Public Health Honor Society, President of Alpha Epsilon Lambda (Alpha Chapter) Honor Society which recognizes the top 1% of UF graduate and professional students, and is a member of UF's Tau Sigma (Delta Chapter) Honor Society.
+She was recently featured in the University of Florida's College of Health and Human Performance 2026 Winter Edition of Performance Magazine, where her student organization UF SHIP was highlighted.
+She has now transitioned into the role of Assistant Executive Director of UF SHIP.
+Driven by her passion for community wellness and prevention, Marisol continues to advocate for safer healthcare practices and equitable access to quality health education.

 • Health Educational Specialist-NCHEC